Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 During the season, Rob would still focus on training with some body weight exercises.
 He also says that weekend cross-training helps with weight management.

-At the very least, you should aim for active rest days and not sit on the couch all day long [1].
+According to an article on the Bodybuilding website, you should aim for active rest days and not sit on the couch all day long [1].

 Related Articles: